-GraphDB™ 6.0 Performance Benchmark Results
+GraphDB™ 6.1 Performance Benchmark Results

 Adequate benchmarking of semantic repositories is a complex exercise involving many factors.
 Ontotext is involved in project LDBC – an outstanding initiative that aims to establish industry cooperation between vendors of RDF and graph database technologies in developing, endorsing, and publishing reliable and insightful benchmark results.

 The benchmark results presented here aim to provide sufficient information on how GraphDB™ performs important tasks (such as loading, inference and querying) with variations in size and nature of the data, inference, query types and other relevant factors.
-It also presents the improvement of speed in GraphDB™ in comparison to OWLIM 5.4.
+It also presents the improvement of speed in GraphDB™ 6.1 in comparison to OWLIM 5.4.

 (1) The hardware configurations are as follows.
 Leibniz is a dual-CPU server with Xeon E5-2690 CPUs, 256 GB of RAM and SSD storage array; overall assembly cost below $10,000.
 Rolle is the same as Leibniz, but with 512GB of RAM.
 Newton is very similar to Leibniz.
 AWS c3.4xlarge is a type Amazon cloud instance with 16 vCPUs, 55 ECU, 30GB of RAM and SSD storage.

 (2) In the Data size column we refer to the number of explicit statements in the repository after the initial loading data.
 We exclude inferred statements, because this is only relevant for forward-chaining based engines.
-Some tests insert additional statements if update queries are part of the query mixes – such additional statements are ignored above.
+Some tests insert additional statements if update queries are part of the query mixes – these additional statements are ignored above.
 There are datasets that include a substantial amount of duplicate statements in the data dumps – for instance, the raw files of UNIPROT contain 17B statements, but only 12B of those are unique.

 - GraphDB’s Loading Tool is much faster than any loading mechanism in OWLIM 5.4.
-For big data sets the speed up can be more than 5 times;
+For big datasets the speed up can be more than 5 times;